wp-plugins/wp-e-commerce-predictive-search/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://wordpress.org/support/plugin/wp-e-commerce-predictive-search) on the Pro Versions Home page.

 == Changelog ==

+= 2.1.1.1 - 2014/04/28
+Tweak - Added new Google Analytics tab and config settings to dashboard.
+(New Pro Version feature) Tweak - Updated Framework help text font for consistency.
+Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
+Tweak - Checked and updated for full compatibility with WordPress version 3.9

 = 2.1.1 - 2014/02/08 =
 * Feature - Special Characters Within near match.
 Query strings that CONTAINS a special character eg d'E return all matches found for d'e and de.